The latest update for this article is written by Lindsay Podolak.

 Take a Class

 People never stop learning and classrooms are a hot spot for meeting singles with similar interests.
 Try out a painting, cooking or music class at a school in your area.
-In the Kitchen Cooking School in Haddonfield hosts an array of classes for all different skill levels.
-Choose from “Flavors of India,” “Taco Truck Favorites” and “Bistro Cooking,” among other options.
-Around the Corner Art Center in Freehold offers adult painting classes and open studio drawing.
-Cantarella reminds love-seekers to be cognizant of who will join them in class.
-For example, women looking to meet men might want to avoid a knitting workshop.
+In the Kitchen Cooking School in Haddonfield hosts an array of classes for all different skill levels, while Around the Corner Art Center in Freehold offers adult painting classes and open studio drawing.

 Attend Events for Singles

 Seek and ye shall find.
-Search online, check out the bulletin boards at your local community center and ask neighbors about events for singles happening in your area.
-Jasbina Ahluwalia, founder and president of Intersections Match, recommends the Valentine’s Day Masked Ball at Lambert Castle.
+Search online, check out the bulletin boards at your local community center and ask neighbors about fun events happening in your area.
+Jasbina Ahluwalia, founder and president of Intersections Match, recommends the Valentine’s Day Masked Ball at Lambert Castle this February 8.
 Guests are asked to “don a mask” and semi-formal attire for an evening of light refreshments and dancing.
 Grab a few friends for a fun night out and maybe you’ll find your soulmate under the mask.

 Choosing to get involved in activities that best represent the stamp you’d like to leave on the world is a great way to meet Mr. or Mrs. Right.
 “Pick something near and dear to your heart, so you’re more inclined to meet someone aligned with your values,” says Cantarella.
 VolunteerMatch.org and Jersey Cares are useful resources for tracking down opportunities to make a difference locally.